-A Brief awareness about the book’s context is that we learn that content in the book broadly talks about the Discourse of Dalit-Bahujan on their socio-spiritual & Scientific revolution realm.
+A Brief awareness about the book’s context is that we learn that the content in the book broadly talks about the Discourse of Dalit-Bahujan on their socio-spiritual and scientific revolution realm.
 As the subtitle of the book itself suggests & reflects.
 However, other than exposing the catastrophic nature of Hinduism, it also includes the trajectory of religions like Christianity, Buddhism, Islam, etc.

 The book is divided into a total of 13 chapters.
-Where each chapter has a precise Discourse stating about the different caste- communities’ ancestral profession contributing in either way of means of production or intellectual labour.
-Book’s most intriguing feature is that it illustrates & elaborates the Varnashrama – the caste system of India as an inverted pyramid system.
+Where each chapter has a precise Discourse stating the different caste- communities’ ancestral professions contributing in either way of means of production or intellectual labour.
+The book’s most intriguing feature is that it illustrates & elaborates on the Varnashrama – the caste system of India as an inverted pyramid system.

-Similarly, Chapter dealing 6 broadly states about the ancestral professions contributing to science & technological development.
-Caste- communities like (pan Indian name): Yadava, at some part of the country belonging to backgrounds of “cattle grazers” or Shepherd/pasture.
+Similarly, Chapter Dealing 6 broadly states about the ancestral professions contributing to science & technological development.
+Caste- communities like (pan Indian name): Yadava, in some parts of the country belonging to backgrounds of “cattle grazers” or shepherds/pasture.
 These sub-caste social categories have contributed a lot to the “cattle economy”, says the author.
 A crucial contributor in the agrarian economy of India at present as well.

-Chapters 7 & 8 brings forth more “sudras” and “chandalas” sub-castes and their contribution to the field of technical & scientific developments.
-Examples of Toddy tappers(Gouds, Nadars & Ejavas of South India) are elaborated within the book.
+Chapters 7 & 8 bring forth more “sudras” and “chandalas” sub-castes and their contribution to the field of technical & scientific developments.
+Examples of Toddy tappers(Gouds, Nadars & Ejavas of South India) are elaborated on within the book.
 Similarly the role of Gold, Silver & Ironsmiths as well as the carpenter communities.
-Broadcast their contribution into purely Engineering skills and the Agrarian economy of the country.
+Broadcast their contribution to purely Engineering skills and the Agrarian economy of the country.

 In the last chapters 9-11, as we move down into the inverted pyramid, in general, the book catches the reader’s attention.
-Where Kancha Ilaiah Shepherd blatantly discusses exploitations done by the privileged Hindu- castes of Indian societies at both micro & macro level.
-Book illustrates the corrupted pathways, being carved by certain communities.
+Where Kancha Ilaiah Shepherd blatantly discusses exploitations done by the privileged Hindu- castes of Indian societies at both micro & macro levels.
+The book illustrates the corrupted pathways, being carved by certain communities.
 The intriguing coinage of terms like guptadhana compliments the entire business model described in the chapters.
-Furthermore, in a somewhat similar method, the author gives a detailed description of the ancestral profession of “Brahman civil society” & their mode of capital, intellectual productions.
+Furthermore, in a somewhat similar method, the author gives a detailed description of the ancestral profession of “Brahman civil society” & their mode of capital, and intellectual production.

 It would be unjust to define the crux of the book already.
 Because it has to be read upon into its entirety.
 However, to touch upon the ideas about the author’s critique & writing, one must grasp the tone of discursive interpretations which the book in its detailed introduction already talks about.
 It elaborates on how the Dalit- Bhaujan’s labour, intelligence, creativity & intents have at large contributed to the process of nation-building historically and community building at macro & micro levels respectively.